kartik-venugopal/kartik-venugopal/README.md

 #### My interests ####

-I love object-oriented programming in general, and have recently come to love Swift's multi-paradigm power, extensibility, syntactic sugar, and concise expressiveness.
+I love object-oriented / functional programming and I love to learn new languages / stacks in general.
+I have recently come to love Swift's multi-paradigm power, extensibility, syntactic sugar, and concise expressiveness.

-Some of my interests include:
+Some of my other interests include:
 - Microservices
 - Cloud-native computing
 - Mobile computing (especially with Swift for iOS)
 - Ruby on Rails
 - React / Node.js, and other JavaScript-related technologies.

-... and I love to learn new languages / stacks in general.
-I will definitely also continue to do more Swift programming on the side.

 #### Learning ####